top of page

 DAVID LANGLAIS (PHD), Principal investigator

 David Langlais is an Associate Professor in the Departments of Human Genetics and Microbiology & Immunology at McGill University, and Principal Investigator at the McGill Genome Centre.
+Since 2023, he is the Graduate Program Director of the department of Human Genetics.
 Dr Langlais completed his Ph.D. with honors in Molecular Biology in 2011 under the supervision of Dr. Jacques Drouin at the IRCM.
 His work revealed the complex transcriptional regulation at play in the immuno-neuroendocrine interface and in the maintenance of pituitary tissue.
-Dr Langlais then pursued postdoctoral research in Dr Philippe Gros’ laboratory at McGill University where he studied the role of critical innate immunity transcription factors and participated in the characterization of new proteins involved in immune function and neuroinflammatory conditions, including cerebral malaria.
-Dr Langlais has received multiple awards, including the Dept of Human Genetics Teaching Award, the Milstein Young Investigator Award from the International Cytokine and Interferon Society and the 2018 & 2022 Top 10 Discovery by Quebec Science.
+Dr Langlais then pursued postdoctoral research in Pr Philippe Gros’ laboratory at McGill University where he studied the role of critical innate immunity transcription factors and participated in the characterization of new genes involved in immune function and neuroinflammatory conditions, including cerebral malaria.
+Dr Langlais has received multiple awards, including the Dept of Human Genetics Kenneth Morgan Teaching Award, the Milstein Young Investigator Award from the International Cytokine and Interferon Society and the 2018 & 2022 Top 10 Discovery by Quebec Science.

 ALBENA PRAMAtarova (PHD), RESEARCH ASSOCIATE